druid-io/druid-io.github.io/docs/latest/tutorials/cluster.md

 single Druid Overlord, a single ZooKeeper instance, and an embedded Derby metadata store on the same server.

 In `conf/druid/_common/common.runtime.properties`, replace
-"zk.host.ip" with the IP address of the machine that runs your ZK instance:
+"zk.service.host" with the address of the machine that runs your ZK instance:

 - `druid.zk.service.host`

 In `conf/druid/_common/common.runtime.properties`, replace
-"metadata.store.ip" with the IP address of the machine that you will use as your metadata store:
+"metadata.storage.*" with the address of the machine that you will use as your metadata store:

 - `druid.metadata.storage.connector.connectURI`
 - `druid.metadata.storage.connector.host`